Cornelius Udebuluzor

-Cornelius Chi-Dubem Udebuluzor (哥連斯; born 27 August 1974) is a Nigerian former professional footballer who played as a striker.
+Cornelius Chi-Dubem Udebuluzor (哥連斯; born 27 August 1974) is a Nigerian former professional footballer who played as a striker for Nigerian club Jasper United, Polish club Górnik Zabrze, Greek clubs Ionikos and Proodeftiki, and Hong Kong clubs Sun Hei and Hong Kong Rangers.

 Club career

 Udebuluzor started his career at Jasper United, before joining Polish club Górnik Zabrze in 1996.
 He represented Hong Kong League XI in various friendly matches, including the Lunar New Year Cup.
 In 2001, he helped Hong Kong XI beating Paraguay at the Lunar New Year Cup.
 The following year, he again represented Hong Kong XI in the Lunar New Year Cup and then a pre-World Cup 2002 tournament held in Hong Kong against Scotland.
 In 2002–2003, he also won Hong Kong FA Cup with Sun Hei, as well as the League Cup final.
 In the league they finished runners-up, one point behind the champions.
 Was the second best league scorer with 16 goals in 2002–2003.

 Personal life

-Udebuluzor's son Michael (born 1 April 2004) currently plays for VfR Mannheim, and has represented Hong Kong at international level.
+Udebuluzor's son Michael (born 1 April 2004) is a footballer and has represented Hong Kong at international level.